thecodeassassin/influxdb.com/content/docs/v0.9/query_language/data_exploration.md

 This feature is particularly useful if you wish to query data from different databases or retention periods, in one single query with multiple statements.

+For information on retention policy management see the section on [database administration](/docs/v0.9/administration/administration.html).

 ## Statements

 A query in InfluxDB can have multiple statements separated by semicolons.
 For example: